The Yiddish Book Center's

 This is an excerpt from an oral history with Eleanor Reissa.

-This excerpt is in English and Yiddish.
+This excerpt is in Yiddish and English.

 Eleanor Reissa was born in Brooklyn, New York.